hoch/motw-2015/README.md

 # MOTW Workshop: Boilerplate Project

-This repository is the boilerplate project for Musicking on the Web workshop.
+This repository is the boilerplate project for "Musicking on the Web" workshop.
 The MOTW workshop 2015 will be hosted by [Google Campus Seoul](https://www.campus.co/seoul/ko) and be a part of [Music 220A](https://ccrma.stanford.edu/courses/220a/) class at [CCRMA](https://ccrma.stanford.edu) at Stanford University.

 ## Prerequisites
 - [Git](https://git-scm.com/)